The scripts of East and Southeast Asia came to the fore at the annual ATypI conference. John D. Berry reports

-Here are a few type and lettering things – books, magazines, alphabets – that caught our attention in recent weeks.
+Here is a collection of educationally oriented titles that have caught our attention in recent weeks.